actions-on-google/actions-builder-account-linking-nodejs/README.md

 # Actions on Google: Account Linking with Google Sign-In Sample
 This sample demonstrates Actions on Google features for use on Google Assistant including account linking and [Google Sign In](https://developers.google.com/assistant/identity/google-sign-in) -- using the [Node.js client library](), [Firebase Authentication](https://firebase.google.com/docs/auth/), and deployed on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/).

+ *:warning: Warning: Conversational Actions will be deprecated on June 13, 2023.
+For more information, see [Conversational Actions Sunset](https://goo.gle/ca-sunset).*

 ### Prerequisites
 1. Node.js and NPM